-I hope that you have already experienced a lucid dream.
-It's the feeling of freedom in its purest form.
+I hope that you have already experienced a lucid dream that is often associated with the sense of pure freedom.

-A lucid dream is a dream in which the dreamer is aware of his own state of dreaming.
-Knowing how to dream lucidly offers the dreamer the opportunity to exercise deliberate control not only over his actions but also over the content of his dreams and their unfolding.
-It can be used for many reasons such as helping you to cope with a situation happening in real life.
+A lucid dream is a dream in which the dreamer is aware of being dreaming.
+Knowing how to dream lucidly offers the dreamer the opportunity to exercise deliberate control not only of his actions but of the content and its unfolding.
+It can be used for many reasons such as helping you to cope with a situation of real life.

 How does the lucid dream appear

-Although the theoretical limits of lucid dreams are those of one’s imagination, the individual experience and the degree of lucidity both influence the content and tone of the experience.
+Although the theoretical limits of lucid dreams are those of the imagination, the individual’s experience and degree of lucidity influence the content and tone of the experience.

-In some cases, lucid dreaming is characterised by the feeling of leaving the body and observing the environment from a position distinct from it (Out of Body Experiences or OBE).
+In some cases, lucid dreaming is characterized by the feeling of leaving its body and observing the environment from a position distinct from it (Out of Body Experiences or OBE).

-The way in which lucid dreams end can be defined by the loss of the consciousness of dreaming.
-Either it is linked to the disappearance of the dream and the dreamer wakes up, most often involuntarily, sometimes because of too intense emotions; either the dreamer has a lack of attention and is distracted: lucidity then dissipates and he falls back into an ordinary and uncontrolled dream.
+The way in which lucid dreams end can be defined as the loss of the consciousness of dreaming.
+Either it is linked to the disappearance of the dream and the dreamer wakes up, most often involuntarily, sometimes because of too intense emotions; either the dreamer relaxes his vigilance and is distracted: lucidity then dissipates and he falls back into an ordinary and uncontrolled dream.
 In some cases, lucidity is lost in an ordinary dream because of the transition from one dream scene to another.

 Lucid dreaming is something that can be learned.
-Motivation is a necessary precondition and there are many methods for lucid dream induction.
-If you want to know more about how to do so, check out this article about: “How to dream lucidly”.
+Motivation is a necessary precondition and there are many methods of lucid dream induction.
+If you want to know more about it, read this article about: “How to dream lucidly”.